asanza/gpib2usb/README.md

 Here comes this little device to rescue.
 It is a gpib-to-usb adapter which after connected to the computer via the almighty usb port, it presents itself as a serial port and allows to send GPIB commands to connected GPIB devices.

 For now is yet a work in progress.
-So wait for updates.

 # USB Interface